Levintsky/ML-tutorial/Optimization/Stochastic-Opt.md

 	- Other recent optimizers
 	- Visualization of algorithms
 	- Which optimizer to use?
+- Legacy: Robbins, H. and Monro, S. A stochastic approximation method.
+Annals of Mathematical Statistics, 1951.
 - U Şimşekli，L Sagun, M Gürbüzbalaban.
 A Tail-Index Analysis of Stochastic Gradient Noise in Deep Neural Networks.
 ICML'19 best paper honorable mention

 ## Parallel/Distributed